nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a client and provides the required client details.
-2. AddressBook validates the input
-3. AddressBook adds the client data.
+2. AddressBook adds the client data.
-4. AddressBook confirms the successful addition of the client.
+3. AddressBook confirms the successful addition of the client.

     Use case ends.

 **Extensions**

-* 2a.
-Invalid Input Format
+* 1a.
+AddressBook detects an error in the command format.
-    * 2a1.
+    * 1a1.
 AddressBook shows an error message.

         Use case ends.

-* 2b.
-Duplicate Client
+* 1b.
+AddressBook detects a duplicate person entry.
-    * 2b1.
+    * 1b1.
 AddressBook shows an error message.

         Use case ends.